Cray-HPE/docs-csm/operations/utility_storage/Ceph_Deep_Scrubs.md

 interval.
 Scheduling of deep scrubs is staggered across the PGs in the Ceph cluster, so that all PGs are not deep-scrubbed at the same time.

-## Ceph Deep Scrub Behavior During Outages
+## Ceph deep scrub behavior during outages

 When one or more OSDs are down, the deep scrubbing of the PGs on those OSDs cannot be performed.
 If a deep scrub of a PG is scheduled to occur while the OSD is down, the deep scrubbing will be delayed